 As a three-time Olympian and former captain of the USA Water Polo Men's National Team, Wolf Wigo is well-versed in the Olympic motto of Citus, Altus, Fortus: Faster, Higher, Stronger.

-In his nine seasons at the helm of the men's program, Wigo has led the Gauchos to a 144-119 (.548) overall record and his players have earned 10 All-American distinctions and 17 All-Mountain Pacific Sports Federation honors.
+In his 13 seasons at the helm of the men's program, Wigo has led the Gauchos to a 201-165 (.549) overall record and his players have earned 14 All-American distinctions and 27 all-conference honors.
 Under Wigo’s tutelage Milos Golic, a 2010 UCSB graduate, became the first Gaucho to garner All-American First Team distinction in over 20 years and is just the fourth four-time All-American in UCSB Athletics history.
 Golic also set a new school record for career goals, after tallying 272, which surpassed Larry Mouchawar's previous record (244), which was set in 1983.

-Since taking over the program in 2005, Wigo has led UCSB to four winning seasons and has ended the last six seasons ranked in the top-10 nationally.
-In four of the last six years, the Gauchos have ended the year ranked sixth in the nation.
+Since taking over the program in 2005, Wigo has led UCSB to eight winning seasons and has ended the last 12 seasons ranked in the top-10 nationally.

 In 2006, just his second season with the program, Wigo led the Gauchos to a 21-14 overall record, marking the team’s first 20+ win season since 1990.
 In 2008, he led UCSB to a 17-11 overall record and a 4-4 mark in the Mountain Pacific Sports Federation.
 The 11 losses marked the fewest by the program since 1985 and the four conference wins were the most since 1993.